 These rolls really are what the title states… AMAZING!
-They are from Ann Romney’s cookbook The Romney Family Table. ( Have I told you all that I’m a cookbook hoarder?! lol) I heard rave reviews about Ann’s cookbook from a few of my blogger friends, so when I bought myself a copy I was so excited to look through it.
+They are from Ann Romney’s cookbook The Romney Family Table. ( Have I told you all that I’m a cookbook hoarder?! lol) I heard rave reviews about Ann’s cookbook, so when I bought myself a copy I was so excited to look through it.
 There are so many recipes I want to try, but these rolls went to the top of my must-make list. 🙂

 I love to make homemade rolls.
 My family has basically made me the official roll-maker for holidays and parties.
 These World’s Best Dinner Rolls have always been my go-to recipe.
 I’ll definitely still make them, but these Amazing Dinner Rolls are tied for the win.

-I will admit, the instructions to these may be a little different to typical rolls you’re used to making.
+The instructions to these dinner rolls may be a little different to typical rolls you’re used to making.
 I was a little surprised myself, but just trust me on this recipe.
 The end result will be soft, buttery and totally amazing dinner rolls.
 Just like the title says 🙂

 - 3/4 cup warm water